-Skin cancer is the most common form of cancer with more than 600,000 new cases diagnosed each year with basal cell and squamous cell being the most common.
-The third type, melanoma, is more rare but is the most aggressive.
+Skin cancer is the most common form of cancer with more than 600,000 new cases diagnosed each year with basal cell and the squamous cell being the most common.
+The third type, melanoma, is rarer but is the most aggressive.

 Nodular melanoma has usually spread by the time it is first diagnosed.
 The malignancy is typically recognized when it becomes a colored bump.

 Although surgery is the most effective way to treat melanoma, many patients present with advanced or metastatic disease.
 Newer options for these patients include the use of immunological therapies like interferon, interleukin-2 and, more recently, the anti-CTL4 antibody, as well as Ipilimumab.
 In select cases, Imatinib has also shown efficacy.
 Newer classes of agents that target the Braf gene are also in development.

 Chemotherapy does not always work as well for melanoma as it does for some other types of cancer, but it may relieve symptoms or help people with advanced disease live longer.
 Several drugs and combinations of drugs can be used to treat advanced melanoma.
 The most commonly used chemotherapies for the disease are dacarbazine used either alone or in combination with other chemotherapy drugs such as carmustine and cisplatin.
 The combination of these three drugs, together with tamoxifen is called the "Dartmouth regimen."

 Temozolomide works similarly to dacarbazine, but it can be given in pill form.

 Paclitaxel is administered either alone or combined with drugs such as cisplatin or carboplatin.